Nuitka/Nuitka/README.rst

 environment.
 You may want to add the ``bin`` directory to your ``PATH`` for your convenience, but that step is optional.

-Moreover, if you want to execute with the right interpreter in that case, be sure to execute ``<the_right_python> bin/nuitka`` and be good.
+Moreover, if you want to execute with the right interpreter, in that case, be sure to execute ``<the_right_python> bin/nuitka`` and be good.

   .. admonition:: Pick the right Interpreter